Air Quality: The pool will remain open unless the air quality is in the Red Zone.

 The El Cerrito Swim Center has put together a COVID-19 Policies Manual for customers and staff.
 We also put together some FAQs below.
 If you have more questions that either the manual or FAQs do not answer, please email email@example.com.

-The Swim Center is opening Monday, July 6, 2020 for reservations only.
+The Swim Center is now open for reservations only.

 What are the fees to swim?